-Why not check beaches nearby as we have 3 beaches around Rye, 23 beaches in East Sussex, or have a look at our list of East Sussex dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 3 Rye beaches and 23 East Sussex beaches.
+You can even take a look at our list of East Sussex dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?

 Every favourite location must be visited for the first time.
 Want some ideas, why not check out the below small selection of coastal locations, including beaches, activities, things to see and do, places to stay and eat: